 The success of our entry into the market for Medicare products will depend upon our ability to enter into and maintain relationships with health insurance carriers on favorable economic terms to market these products on our ecommerce platform.
-As with our non-Medicare products, our revenue related to the marketing and sale of Medicare products is expected to consist predominantly of commissions paid to us from these health insurance carriers.
 If we are not successful in entering into relationships with health insurance carriers to market their Medicare products, or if we are unable to enter into a sufficient number of these relationships to offer Medicare eligible individuals the ability to choose from a number of products from different health insurance carriers in a particular jurisdiction, we may not be successful in marketing Medicare products, and our business, operating results and financial condition would be harmed.

-Our success in expanding into the Medicare product market will depend upon a number of additional factors, including:
+Our success in expanding into the Medicare product market as a health insurance agent will depend upon a number of additional factors, including:

-- our ability to adapt our ecommerce platform to market Medicare products, including our development or acquisition of marketing tools and features important in the sale of Medicare products online and the modification of our existing user experience for new products targeted at a different demographic; - our success in marketing our ecommerce platform to senior citizens and in entering into business development relationships to drive Medicare eligible individuals to our ecommerce platform; - our ability to hire and retain additional employees with experience in Medicare, including our ability to timely implement Medicare sales expertise into our new customer care center currently planned for the state of Utah; - our ability to comply with the numerous, complex and changing laws and regulations relating to the marketing and sale of Medicare products, including conforming our online and offline sales processes to those laws and regulations; and the effectiveness with which health insurance carriers and agents market the availability of Medicare products from sources other than our ecommerce platform.
+- our ability to adapt our ecommerce platform to market Medicare products, including our development or acquisition of marketing tools and features important in the sale of Medicare products online and the modification of our existing user experience for new products targeted at a different demographic; - United States Department of Health and Human Services, Centers for Medicare and Medicaid Services, or CMS, and health insurance carrier approval of the use of our platforms and other marketing material for the marketing of the Medicare products we sell; - our success in marketing our ecommerce platform to senior citizens and in entering into business development relationships to drive Medicare eligible individuals to our ecommerce platform; - our ability to hire and retain additional employees with experience in Medicare, including our ability to timely implement Medicare sales expertise into our new customer care center in the state of Utah; - our ability to comply with the numerous, complex and changing laws and regulations relating to the marketing and sale of Medicare products, including conforming our online and offline sales processes to those laws and regulations; and - the effectiveness with which health insurance carriers and agents market the availability of Medicare products from sources other than our ecommerce platform.